nmogil-tw/twilio-azure-ai-agents/README.md

 - Type your message and press Enter to chat with the agent.
 - Type `exit` to quit the session.
-- If `STREAMING=true` is set in your `.env`, agent replies will stream in real time; otherwise, replies will appear after processing.
+- If `STREAMING=sdk` is set in your `.env`, agent replies will stream in real time using the SDK.
+- If `STREAMING=api`, the CLI will use direct REST API calls (no streaming/SSE; replies appear after processing).
+- If `STREAMING=off` or unset, replies will appear after processing (no streaming).